CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M03_Lab1_Create_and_publish_a_Knowledge_Article.md

     ![](../images/module4/lab1/setup/3-1.png)

-6. Once the environment is ready, select the environment and find and click the URL to open the field Service application.
+6. Once the environment is ready, select the environment and find and click the URL to open the Customer Service Hub application.

     ![](../images/module4/lab1/setup/4.png)
     ![](../images/module4/lab1/setup/5.png)

-7. The apps section will appear and from the list select **Field Service**.
+7. The apps section will appear and from the list select **Customer Service Hub**.

     ![](../images/module4/lab1/setup/5-1.png)